 |ME 56300: Mechanical Vibrations|

 |ME 57900: Fourier Methods in Digital Signal Processing|

 |ME 64000: Structural Acoustics|

 |ME 57500: Theory and Design of Control Systems|

 |MA 51100: Linear Algebra with Applications|

 Offered to off-campus students only

+Further details are available on the requirements page.
 You must have a Bachelor's degree in an appropriate area (Engineering, Science, Mathematics, or Technology) with GPA of 3.0 or higher.